Description

 Ingredients

-- 2 large boneless, skinless chicken breasts (about 2 pounds)
+- 2 large boneless, skinless chicken breasts (approx. 2 pounds), sliced in half lengthwise

 - 3-4 tablespoons olive oil